sram04/ActorsAvgAge/README.md

 Get the list of movies that are being show in theatres now: http://api.rottentomatoes.com/api/public/v1.0/lists/movies/in_theaters.json?apikey=6rfdvqjd4kxp22car8fu9c4m

+Update/Design Change :
+Rotten Tomatoes API restricts number of JSON items per page to a maximum of 50.
+So, we need to capture movies in theatres using a loop.

 Once, we have list of movies and actors associated with those movies, we can then use freebase data to capture each actors date of birth.